rohangc/NeoVimConfiguration/Readme.md

    * Key-in: "Shift + I" to install any plugins that were not installed.
    * Exit 'Lazy' by typing: ':q'.
 You can invoke 'Lazy' any time you want by entering command: ':Lazy'.
    * Enter command: ':MasonUpdate' to update the Mason registry (a package manager for LSP, linters, etc.).
+   * Install LSP servers for the programming languages of your choice (clangd for the C and C++ family of languages is installed by default).
-   * Open any source code file in Neovim.
+     * Open any source code file (with the appropriate file extension) in Neovim.
      * Execute command: ":LspInstall" - this magically installs the Language Server required for the type of file currently open!
 You can also manually install the LSP servers for any programming language by navigation within the Mason window (invoked by entering command: ':Mason') and by typing: 'i' (type: 'g?' within the Mason window for more help).

 6. Execute command ':checkhealth'.
    * This shows you a list of missing/broken/incompatible dependencies (other programs) that need to be resolved for Neovim to work.
    * Resolve those issues.
    * Restart Neovim.

+## Note:

+1. The default 'leader' key: '\\' has been replaced with a space (' ').

 ## Extras and Useful Links:
 ### Clang/Clangd: